Cătălin Anghel

-Cătălin Anghel (born 4 October 1974) is a former Romanian footballer and current assistant coach of Liga I club Farul Constanța.
+Cătălin Anghel (born 4 October 1974) is a Romanian former professional footballer who played as a midfielder.

 Club career

 Anghel played for his native club Farul Constanța.
 He joined Ukrainian First League side FC Stal Alchevsk during the 2003–04 season, and helped the club reach the quarter-finals of the Ukrainian Cup.
 He then moved to Hungary playing for BVSC Budapest and Kaposvári Rákóczi.

 Coaching career

-After his retirement he worked as head coach for CSO Ovidiu and Viitorul Constanța.
+After his retirement, he worked as head coach for CSO Ovidiu and Viitorul Constanța.